-On June 2, 2011, we granted shares of restricted stock to each of our named executive officers.
-For a description of the long-term incentive awards granted to our named executive officers during 2011, you should read the Summary Compensation Table and the Grants of Plan-Based Awards Table included in this Proxy Statement.
+On June 7, 2012, we granted shares of restricted stock to each of our named executive officers.
+For a description of the long-term incentive awards granted to our named executive officers during 2012, you should read the Summary Compensation Table and the Grants of Plan-Based Awards Table included in this Proxy Statement.
 As discussed herein, the Compensation Committee believes that in the general absence of cash compensation, it is important to provide our executive officers, including the Chief Executive Officer, an incentive to increase shareholder value by awarding equity based compensation.

-In determining the number of shares of restricted stock granted to our officers and trustees during 2011, our Compensation Committee reviewed competitive data prepared by the human resource personnel of our Advisor which compared the compensation levels of our named executive officers and Independent Trustees against those of comparable positions in a selected peer group consisting of other comparable advisor managed healthcare real estate investment trusts ("REITs") in addition to peer companies of self managed REITs with similar asset size and comparable dividend yield.
-The companies in the advisor peer group, which had no salaried employees since they are managed pursuant to advisory or management agreements, consisted of HRPT Properties Trust, Hospitality Properties Trust and Senior Housing Properties Trust.
+In determining the number of shares of restricted stock granted to our officers and trustees during 2012 (excluding the restricted stock included in the one-time, special compensation awards mentioned above), our Compensation Committee reviewed competitive data that was prepared by the human resource personnel of our Advisor and reviewed for accuracy and reasonableness by Barney & Barney LLC, a third-party consultant.
+The data compared the compensation levels of our named executive officers and Independent Trustees against those of comparable positions in a selected peer group consisting of other comparable advisor managed healthcare real estate investment trusts ("REITs") in addition to peer companies of self managed REITs with similar asset size and comparable dividend yield.
+The companies in the advisor peer group, which had no salaried employees since they are managed pursuant to advisory or management agreements, consisted of CommonWealth REIT (formerly HRPT Properties Trust), Hospitality Properties Trust and Senior Housing Properties Trust.
 Companies included in the self managed peer group were Agree Realty Corp., AmREIT, BRT Realty Trust, Getty Realty Corp., Gladstone Commercial Corp., MHI Hospitality Corp., Monmouth Real Estate Investment Corp., One Liberty Properties, Inc., PMC Commercial Trust, Supertel Hospitality, Inc. and UMH Properties, Inc.

 During the period analyzed, the compensation levels of our named executive officers were below the 25th percentile of the advisor peer group.
-As compared to the self-managed peer group, the compensation levels of our named executive officers were close to the 50th percentiles of the peer group.
+As compared to the self-managed peer group, the compensation levels of our named executive officers were below the 50th percentiles of the peer group.

 The Compensation Committee also considered Mr. Alan Miller's recommendations and took into account each named executive officer's position, responsibilities and contribution to our financial performance as well as his or her contribution to our growth and productivity.
 In addition, historical internal practices for stock awards were also reviewed and used as a basis for determining individual award amounts.
-The Compensation Committee believes that the compensation of our named executive officers during 2011 adequately reflects our goals and policies and is comparable with market rates based on the review of the compensation levels of the selected peer group.
+The Compensation Committee believes that the compensation of our named executive officers during 2012 adequately reflects our goals and policies and is comparable with market rates based on the review of the compensation levels of the selected peer group.